Last updated

 Table of Contents

-Change marketplace currency
+Change or override the marketplace currency

 const mergeCurrency = (hostedCurrency, defaultCurrency) => {